qjcg/2015-06-22-caltech-python-1/index.md

 >
 > You need to download some files to follow this lesson:
 >
-> 1. Make a new folder in your Desktop called `mosquito_data`.
+> 1. Save [notebooks.zip](./notebooks.zip) to your desktop.
-> 2. Download [mosquito_data.zip](./mosquito_data.zip) and move the file to this folder.
-> 3. If it's not unzipped yet, double-click on it to unzip it.
+> 1. If it's not unzipped yet, double-click on it to unzip it.
 You should end up with a new folder called `data`.
-> 4. You can access this folder from the Unix shell with:
+> 1. You can access this folder from the Unix shell with:
 >
 > ~~~ {.input}
-> $ cd && cd Desktop/mosquito_data
+> $ cd && cd Desktop/notebooks
+> $ ipython notebook
 > ~~~
+>
+> After running the `ipython notebook` command above, a new tab should open in
+> your browser!

 ## Topics